Erin Boothman: Career

 Boothman won the gold medals in the Madison, alongside Phoebe Taylor, and in the team pursuit with Abi Miller, Arabella Blackburn, Evie Smith and Taylor at the 2025 UCI Junior Track Cycling World Championships in Apeldoorn, Netherlands in August 2025.
-She competed for Great Britain at the 2025 UCI Road World Championships junior women’s road race in Kigali, Rwanda in September 2025.
+She competed for Great Britain at the 2025 UCI Road World Championships junior women's road race in Kigali, Rwanda in September 2025.
+In December 2025, she won the Scottish national 4km individual pursuit title ahead of Arabella Blackburn, her time of 4:34.848 breaking the Scottish record by 18 seconds.